FastTTS: Accelerating Test-Time Scaling for Edge LLM Reasoning: Related Work

 \subsection{Reasoning Systems and Speculative Execution}

 \textbf{Edge and Memory-Constrained Serving:} The recent development of edge LLM serving systems focuses mainly on optimizing the deployment of \textbf{non-reasoning workloads}~\cite{zheng2025review, song2024powerinfer, yu2024edge, wei2025agent}.

-Although Certaindex~\cite{fu2024efficiently} covers LLM reasoning serving, it focuses solely on CoT reasoning with query-level scheduling and early termination.
+\textbf{Efficient Reasoning:} Although Certaindex~\cite{fu2024efficiently} covers LLM reasoning serving, it focuses solely on CoT reasoning with query-level scheduling and early termination.
 It does not handle the irregular computation patterns within TTS reasoning trajectories, nor does it optimize scheduling between the generator and verifier.
+Beyond system-level serving optimizations, recent algorithmic advances such as speculative reasoning~\cite{pan2025specreason, fu2025scaling, liao2025reward} aim to accelerate inference by leveraging an efficient draft model.
+However, these approaches modify the output distribution and therefore lack algorithmic equivalence.
+We emphasize that such algorithmic techniques are orthogonal to our system-level optimizations and can be seamlessly integrated into our framework to achieve further speedups.

 \textbf{Speculative Execution:} The philosophy of speculative generation for LLMs was initially explored at the algorithmic level, primarily through speculative and parallel decoding techniques~\cite{hu2025speculative, li2024eagle, li2025eagle, qin2025dynamic, chengspecinfer-old, fu2023lookahead, cai2024medusa, chen2024hardware}.
 However, these methods serve as algorithmic enhancements aimed at accelerating LLM decoding by enabling multi-token generation.
 Speculative generation has also been applied in retrieval-augmented generation (RAG) systems~\cite{jin2024ragcache, zhang2024accelerating, hu2025hedrarag}, where it is used to prefetch or cache retrieved documents to reduce latency.
+In contrast, our Speculative Beam Extension targets the unique system-level bottleneck of parallel reasoning: hardware underutilization caused by irregular step lengths.
+Instead of verifying draft tokens, we utilize idle compute slots from completed paths to speculatively extend future reasoning steps, thereby mitigating straggler effects and maintaining high GPU occupancy without altering the algorithm.